 Backlash kit is a comprehensive package including various devices created solely for the safety of protestors and also to help them communicate with others.

 The toolkit has a number of unique gadgets such as portable routers which can enable improved communication networks in case of an Internet blackout occurs.
 It also can prevent cell phone surveillance by blocking radio signals.

-According to Oliveira, most of the devices were created after analyzing the first-hand experiences of friends who participated in the year 2013 Gezi Park protests in Istanbul and last years’ Umbrella Revolution in Hong Kong.
+According to Oliveira, most of the devices were created after analyzing first-hand experiences of friends who participated in the year 2013 Gezi Park protests in Istanbul and last years’ Umbrella Revolution in Hong Kong.

 Also came in handy were the experiences of the designers themselves while they were participating in their native country Brazil’s Vinegar Revolt in 2013.

-The designers state they realized that one relatively common practice by the law enforcement included “Bottlenecking.”
+The designers state they realized that one relatively common practice by law enforcement included “Bottlenecking.”
 This involved creating blockades to restrict the movements of protesters into areas where they cannot be covered by television or print media cameras.

 This tactic also helps police in forcing the protesting crowd to gather at a secluded point where they can be easily beaten or arrested.
-To counter Bottlenecking tactic, the Backlash toolkit includes a wearable “panic button” bracelet, which when activated via a button causes all the bracelets to vibrate and flash signals warning of an approaching threat.
+To counter the Bottlenecking tactic, the Backlash toolkit includes a wearable “panic button” bracelet, which when activated via a button causes all the bracelets to vibrate and flash signals warning of an approaching threat.

 The kit also contains a small-sized “personal black box” that can form its Wi-Fi hotspot and helps protestors to capture pictures, videos and store it on an SD card automatically.